 You write or edit translations in the translation editor.
 Every document or view opens in a separate editor tab.

-For an introduction to translating in memoQ: See the Getting Started Guide in the memoQ Help Center.
+For an introduction to translating in memoQ: See the Getting Started Guide from the memoq.com website.

 How to get here